guenchi/loko/samples/etherdump/README.md

 Ethernet frames from an RTL8139 network card and prints them on the VGA text mode console.

+You can try it on real hardware if you have an RTL8139 lying around.
-To run this under Linux you'll need to create a tap0 network device:
+To run this in QEMU you'll need to create a tap0 network device:

 ```
 $ sudo tunctl -t tap0 -u `whoami`